Tuscaloosa Amateur Radio Club

 - The hams of Tuscaloosa have been serving the community since 1931.

-- In 1955 10 members participated in what is thought to be the first Field Day in Tuscaloosa at Chism’s Lake up HWY 171.
+- In 1955, 10 members participated in what is thought to be the first Field Day in Tuscaloosa at Chism’s Lake up Highway 171.

 - TARC has monthly meetings with great programs.